tpakeman/project_time_tracking/README.md

 * Make responsive

 ### Bugs
-* Time jumps up occasionally!
+* Time jumps up occasionally - can almost double sometimes
+* Time is being recorded in .15 increments for 15 mins, not .25
 * Working across midnight will count the values in both days
 * Password needs to be fetched from backend
-* Modal is not centred
+* Login Modal is not centred